in Cook Apprentice Level 1 (Basic)

 Our Cook Apprentice program is designed for students who are interested in a culinary career, and for those who are currently working in the industry and want to acquire the skills necessary for advancement.
 You will develop culinary skills and knowledge, communication skills, and business skills.
 Extensive applied projects provide students with hands- on experience in cuisine creation for restaurants and commercial settings, as well as operations management.

-This program is offered as a part-time studies schedule (three days per week) allowing you to earn while you learn.
+This program is offered as a part-time studies schedule (two days per week) allowing you to earn while you learn.

 Specialty courses in nutrition and modern pastry techniques and will round out your knowledge.
 You will also learn the latest trends in artisanal cookery including garde manager- the art of the cold kitchen: charcuterie, curing and smoking methods, and making your own bacon.